dsrvlabs/vatz-plugin-sei/README.md

 ## License

-`vatz-plugin-cosmoshub` is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `LICENSE` file.
+`vatz-plugin-sei` is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `LICENSE` file.